kkennedyua/JetstreamDocs/docs/using-images/UsingInstancesAndImages.md

     d.
 Select the instance **size (NEED LINK)**.

-    The size you may choose depends on the amount of resources that will be used by the image and your resource availability.
-Start with the smallest size until you know for certain what size you need for that image.
+    The size you may choose depends on the amount of resources required by the image and your resource availability.
+Start with the smallest size until you know for certain what size you really need for that image.
+Also be aware that availability of provider resources may affect your ability to launch instances.

     e.
 Click **Launch Instance**.